-Local search is booming but at the same time, this ecosystem continues to become more complex.
+Local search is booming, but at the same time, this ecosystem continues to become more complex.
 In order to make local SEO work for your customers, it’s essential that you have a clear understanding of the inner workings of the local search ecosystem.

-The local search ecosystem is a web of data providers, directories and search engines that exchange citation data on a daily basis.
+The local search ecosystem is a web of data providers, directories, and search engines that exchange citation data on a daily basis.

 Did you know that half of all consumers who conduct a local search on their mobile device are bound to visit a brick-and-mortar store within 24 hours?
 Reviews also play a crucial role in the decision-making process for clients.
 In fact, over 70% of consumers are more willing to trust a local business if they find positive reviews in their search results.
 This is why many businesses ask for Google reviews.

-There are several factors that determine how well you rank in local search results but none of it would be possible without the three key components that make up the local search ecosystem.
+There are several factors that determine how well you rank in local search results, but none of it would be possible without the three key components that make up the local search ecosystem.

 David Mihm, local business advocate and founder of Tidings, introduced the Local Search Ecosystem to the world.